nemonik/hands-on-DevOps/readme.md

 ### 6.12.3.
 Employ one or more CI services/orchestrators

-Perform source code analysis via automate formal code inspection and assessment.
+Perform source code analysis via automating formal code inspection and assessment.

 ### 6.12.4.
 Make builds self-testing

-In other words, ingrain testing by including unit and integration tests (e.g., Spock, JUnit, Mockito, SOAPUI, go package *Testing*) with the source code so as to be executed by the build automation to be execute by the CI service.
+In other words, ingrain testing by including unit and integration tests (e.g., Spock, JUnit, Mockito, SOAPUI, go package *Testing*) with the source code to be executed by the build automation to be executed by the CI service.

 ### 6.12.5.
 Never commit broken